What has happened?

 What does it mean for investors?

-“Electrification will transform all modes of mobility, transport and travel,” says Thiemo Lang, portfolio manager of the RobecoSAM Smart Mobility strategy which targets companies operating in this sector.
+“Electrification will transform all modes of mobility, transport and travel,” says Thiemo Lang, portfolio manager of the RobecoSAM Smart Mobility fund which targets companies operating in this sector.
 “Though the pace of change varies by vehicle and purpose, the revolution is underway and accelerating.”

 “Emissions regulations and improved economics are shaping the market, coupled with increasing urbanization and growing megacities which create demand for the sustainability of all modes of public transportation and the rise in private electric vehicles on our streets.